allproxy/allproxy/README.md

 Clicking on the camera icon will take a snapshot of the currently captured messages, and create a new snapshot tab.
 A snapshot tab may be exported to a file, and later imported again.

 ### Multiple Browser Tabs
-Multiple Dashboard instances can be opened in separate browser tabs, and all of the open Dashboards will record messages.
+Multiple Application instances can be opened in separate browser tabs, and all of the open Applications will record messages.

-Each Dashboard instance keeps its own copy of the messages, so clearing or stopping recording in one Dashboard instance, does not affect another other Dashboard instances.
+Each Application instance keeps its own copy of the messages, so clearing or stopping recording in one Application instance, does not affect another other Application instances.

 ## Certificates
 Certificates are managed by the [node-http-mitm-proxy](https://github.com/joeferner/node-http-mitm-proxy/tree/master/examples) package.